… and why we sing

 Choir members come from all walks of life and include: Teachers; Postmen; Shopworkers; Bankers; Students; Housewives; Managers; Clergy; Farmers and others as well as retired members.

 The choir meets each Wednesday evening at All Saints Church, Londesborough Road, Market Weighton.
-Rehearsals commence promptly at 7:00pm closing at 8:30pm.
+Rehearsals commence promptly at 6:00pm closing at approximately 7:30 pm.

-Our musical library contains some 350 items ranging from familiar classics such as “The Messiah” and the variations of “Ave Maria” through to collections of African music!
+The Choirs’ musical library contains some 350 items ranging from familiar classics such as “The Messiah” and the variations of “Ave Maria” through to collections of African music!
 We sing songs from the shows as well as exciting choral pieces by modern composers including many based locally in Yorkshire.
 This wonderful musical library is subject to expansion as our Musical Director, Carole Readman finds new pieces to be added to their extensive repertoire.

-Also attending our rehearsals, in addition to Choir members, we are pleased to have a number of choir “friends” and who come along each Wednesday evening just to listen and give support.
+Also attending our rehearsals, in addition to Choir members, we are pleased to see choir “friends” who come along on a Wednesday evening just to listen and give support.
 New friends are always welcome.